qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 In this tutorial, learn how to load data from remote files into Qlik Associative Engine with the built-in web file connectivity service.

-In this tutorial, the data files are located on Dropbox, but the solution is similar for loading data from other remote sources, such as Google Drive or Microsoft OneDrive.
+This tutorial shows an example where data is loaded from data files that are located on Dropbox, but the solution is similar for loading data from other remote sources, such as Google Drive or Microsoft OneDrive.

 ## Prerequisites